The4thGoose/Dell-5547-Opencore/README.md

 | **Speakers and Headphones** | ✅ Working |   |
 | **WiFi/Bluetooth** | ✅ Working | Uses itlwm, so some setup is required, see below |

+## **Critical Notes**
+There are 2 Kexts that you should **NEVER** update.
+Doing so will break built in keyboard support.
+- VoodooI2C.kext
+- VoodooI2CHID.kext

+I have had success updating VoodooPS2Controller.kext but make sure you have a backup first.
+You can always use your install usb to boot from a "clean" opencore EFI, as OC kexts are only initiated before the boot menu.

 ## iServices
 In order to activate iServices, you need to provide a serial number, the easiest way I have found is through Opencore Auxilary Tools